 Many patients are desperately seeking effective non-surgical herniated disc treatment, so that they can enjoy relief without having to face the potential horrors of a spinal operation.
 This is an enlightened decision, since disc surgery shows very poor curative results and also comes with many inherent risks.
 While surgical interventions can permanently reduce patient functionality, they are statistically unlikely to enact lasting pain relief, if any at all.

 This discussion will examine the best noninvasive herniated disc therapy options and detail their pros and cons.
+If you are trying to avoid surgery, then you are in the right place to investigate all the non-surgical herniated disc treatment choices.

 While most noninvasive therapy modalities qualify as purely symptomatic treatments, there are still some which might permanently end disc pain once and for all.
 Symptomatic therapies should be avoided whenever possible, since these modalities enslave patients into a perpetual regimen of treatment, without the hope of curing anything at all.